Skip to content

 How hard is An Cruachan?

-An Cruachan is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 13km with 578m of ascent and takes most walkers 4-6 hours.
-Terrain: Strathfarrar tarmac gives easy access to the foot of the climb.
+We grade An Cruachan at 2/5, which puts it in moderate territory.
+The usual route is around 13km with 578m of climbing; allow 4-6 hours.
+Underfoot: Strathfarrar tarmac gives easy access to the foot of the climb.

 Where do I park for An Cruachan?